peerindex/s3-stream-uploader/README.md

     stream.close();
 }

-// Notes:
-// Both factory and streams are thread-safe.
-However, note that there is no guarantee on the order each data is
-// appended to the file.
-//
-// Factory is meant to be used as a singleton, as it uses a thread pool that is shared across streams created by
-// the same factory.
-//
-// Even if permitFailure=false is specified, data that was already uploaded to S3 will not be deleted upon failure.
-// Therefore, same data may get stored more than once if you retry the upload after a failure.
-//
 ```

+"permitFailures" parameter:
+If permitFailures=true is specified, upload attempts that failed are logged and ignored.
+This is useful when you can't retry the upload anyways.
+If set to false, the stream is closed on whenever an upload failure happens and you have to open a new stream to write data again.

+Other important Notes:
+Both factory and streams are thread-safe.
+However, note that there is no guarantee on the order each data is appended to the file.
+You typically pass a line to `write`.
+The factory is meant to be used as a singleton, as it uses a thread pool that is shared across streams created by  the same factory.

+Even if permitFailure=false is specified, data that was already uploaded to S3 will not be deleted upon failure.
+Therefore, same data may get stored more than once if you retry the upload after a failure.

 ## License